developwithpurpose/front-end-developer-exercise/app/README.markdown

 The site was tested using saucelabs.com and I checked against IE 9, IE 10, IE 11, Edge, Chrome (Windows / Mac), Firefox (Windows / Mac), and Safari.
 The site passed the visual and functional tests.

+I ommitted normalize.css and opted for a basic reset.
+However normalize.css is a makes browsers render all elements more consistently with modern standards and is used for HTML5.
+Since this was a relatively simple site with not much HTML5, there was no need to implement this additional CSS.

 ## Conclusion

 Overall, this project features many different technologies, techniques, and functionality that required a little out of the box thinking for fallback support.
 I really enjoyed building this exercise and hope you find my techniques and code to your liking!